 The leadership operated mainly in three ways.
-First, an International Scientific Steering Committee formed and provided overall leadership on content and priorities.
+First, an International Science Committee formed and provided overall leadership on content and priorities.
 The SC provided the overall shape of the program.
-Ian Boyd, Peter Tyack, and George Frisk played the largest roles.
-Tyack formally bridged IQOE and the Global Ocean Observing System (GOOS) through leadership of its BioEco Panel.
+Ian Boyd, Peter Tyack, and George Frisk played the largest roles in the early years, and Tyack, Steve Simpson, and Miles Parsons more recently.
+Tyack formally bridged IQOE and the Global Ocean Observing System (GOOS) through his membership in its BioEco Panel.
 Second, professional staff members of SCOR (Ed Urban and Patricia Miloslavich) and POGO (Sophie Seeyave) provided consistent, reliable, and constructive operations (including the IQOE website) and effective liaisons with the main international sponsors and with stakeholders such as the IMO and CTBTO.
 Third, an informal, largely American group, including Jesse Ausubel, Paul Gaffney, and Jennifer Miksis-Olds played leading roles in arranging funding, providing feedback on strategy, and assuring substantial U.S. participation.
 The scientific leaders maintained control of the program.
 One issue was whether to ally with the active acoustics community; the leadership consistently opted to keep the IQOE purely focused on passive acoustics.